-CATEGORY 1 CATEGORY 2 (f) MISCELLANEOUS (continued) Fish and wildlife harvesting, enhancement, and attraction devices and activities such as pound nets, crab traps, crab dredging, eel pots, lobster traps, and clam and oyster digging, and small fish attraction devices such as open water fish concentrators (sea kites, etc.).
+CATEGORY 1 CATEGORY 2 (f) MISC.
+Temporary buoys, markers, floats, and similar structures for recreational use during specific events, provided they are removed with 30 days after use is discontinued.
+The placement of aids to navigation and regulatory markers which are approved by and installed in accordance with the requirements of the U.S. 1.
+Structures or work in or affecting tidal or navigable waters that are not defined under any of the previous headings listed above.
+Includes, but is not limited to, utility lines, aerial transmission lines, pipelines, outfalls, boat ramps, bridges, tunnels and horizontal directional drilling activities seaward of the MHW line.
+2. The placement of aids to navigation and regulatory markers which are approved by and installed in accordance with the requirements of the U.S. Coast Guard.
+(See 33 CFR 66, Chapter I, C.) 3.
+Oil spill clean-up structures and fill done in accordance with the Massachusetts Contingency Plan 310 CMR 40.0000 or under State emergency certification 310 CMR 10.06.
+SAS must typically be restored in place at the same elevation.
+4. Fish and wildlife harvesting, enhancement, and attraction devices and activities such as pound nets, crab traps, crab dredging, eel pots, lobster traps, and clam and oyster digging, and small fish attraction devices such as open water fish concentrators (sea kites, etc.).
 This does not authorize artificial reefs or impoundments and semi-impoundments of waters of the U.S. for the culture or holding of motile species such as lobster, or the use of covered oyster trays or clam racks.
 No activity in SAS and no hazard to navigation.
-Specific activities with impacts of any area required to affect the containment, stabilization, or removal of hazardous or toxic waste materials that are performed, ordered, or sponsored by a government agency or Licensed Site Professional with established legal or regulatory authority.
-Wetlands must typically be restored in place at the same elevation to qualify.
-Test plots <100 SF for the planting of wetland species native to the area.
+Note: A Category 1 Notification Form is not required for these devices and activities.
+5. Test plots &lt;100 SF for the planting of wetland species native to the area.
 No grading, no plant growing devices and no interference with navigation.
-Temporary structures must be removed within 60 days Projects where an EIS is required by the Corps are not eligible for Category 2.
+Temporary structures must be removed within 60 days 6.
 Scientific measurement devices whose purpose is to measure and record scientific data, such as staff gages, tide gages, water recording devices, water quality testing and improvement devices, and similar structures.
 Structures may not restrict movement of aquatic organisms.
-Survey activities, such as core sampling, seismic exploratory operations, plugging of seismic shot holes, and other exploratory-type bore holes, exploratory trenching, soil surveys, sampling, and historic resources surveys (but not recovery).
-This does not authorize fill or work in SAS, permanent structures or the drilling and the discharge of excavated material from test wells for oil and gas exploration (the plugging of such wells is authorized).
+No activity results in a hazard to navigation.
+7. Survey activities, such as core sampling, seismic exploratory operations, plugging of seismic shot holes, and other exploratory-type bore holes, exploratory trenching, soil surveys, sampling, and historic resources surveys (but not recovery).
+This does not authorize fill or work in SAS, permanent structures or the drilling and the discharge of excavated material from test wells for

+CATEGORY 1 CATEGORY 2 (f) MISC. (continued) 8.
 Any work not commenced nor completed that was authorized in a written letter from the Corps under the PGP in effect between December 18, 2006 and January 20, 2010.
 The terms and general conditions of this GP apply along with any special conditions in the written authorization.
 This does not allow continued disposal of dredged material at the Massachusetts Bay Disposal Site.
+9. New or expansion of existing shellfish aquaculture facilities totaling <2 acres in compliance with the Aquaculture Guidelines (see Appendix L) and approved by the MA DMF.
+No activity results in a hazard to navigation.